Eyewitness identification lineups eyewitness confidence; gary wells; gary l. wells eyewitnesses eyewitness research

 NOTE: If you are returning to this page, you might need to hit the "refresh" button to ensure that recently added material is visible.

 Wells CV and a biographical sketch

 Use this link to download my published articles.

 New article in the The New Yorker magazine by Paul Kix on eyewitness misidentification http://www.newyorker.com/magazine/2016/01/18/recognition-annals-of-justice-paul-kix

-Here are two articles that are in press (to be published December 2015) in the Journal of Applied Research in Memory and Cognition.
+Here are two articles published in the Journal of Applied Research in Memory and Cognition.
 Both argue that ROC curves for lineups do NOT measure the underlying discriminability associated with a particular lineup procedure.
 Whereas the use of ROC curves for problems of a 2x2 structure are reasonable measures of underlying discriminability, this same method fails when applied to the 3x2 structure of lineups ...

 2015 article by Wells, Yang, & Smalarz (2015, Law and Human Behavior) gives a Bayesian treatment of eyewitness identification.
 Findings show that lineups are more proficient at incriminating the guilty than they are at exculpating the innocent.
 Also, a new type of curve (BREE curves) shows how even modest improvements in the base rate produce increases in the probability of an identification being accurate that exceed the impact of traditional system variables ...

 National Academy of Sciences release of eyewitness identification report.
 Report strongly endorses the double-blind linep procedure, documenting confidence at the time of the identification (to avoid contaminating it), training law enforcement on memory.... http://www.nap.edu/catalog/18891/identifying-the-culprit-assessing-eyewitness-identification